 Michael Deyong is the head of White & Case's Mergers & Acquisitions and Corporate Practice in the Americas and is a partner in the Mergers & Acquisitions Practice Group, and resident in the New York office.
 Michael has extensive experience representing clients in domestic and cross-border public and private mergers, acquisitions, sales, spin-offs, going private and private equity transactions.
 His practice extends across a wide variety of sectors with a particular emphasis on the healthcare and telecommunications industries.
 Michael also has broad experience advising on general corporate law matters and US securities law compliance in connection with mergers, cross-border tender offers and insider filings.

-Michael was recently selected by The M&A Advisor as a winner of its "40 Under 40 Emerging Leaders Award" in Mergers & Acquisitions, and distinguished as a "Leading Lawyer" for Mergers & Acquisitions in the United States by Euromoney (2020) and a “Rising Star” by Thomson Reuters in its "Super Lawyers – New York Metro" directory.
+Michael was recently selected by The M&A Advisor as a winner of its "40 Under 40 Emerging Leaders Award" in Mergers & Acquisitions, and distinguished as a "Leading Lawyer" for Mergers & Acquisitions in the United States by Euromoney (2021) and a "Rising Star" by Thomson Reuters in its "Super Lawyers – New York Metro" directory.
 Michael was listed to BTI’s '2021 M&A Client Service All-Stars Survey", a guide where General Counsel single out the top M&A attorneys best at client service.

 Recent matters include the representation of:

-- Landcadia Holdings II, Inc. (NASDAQ: LCA), a SPAC, in its US$745 million acquisition of Golden Nugget Online Gaming, Inc. (GNOG), one of the nation's leading online casinos, from Landry's Fertitta LLC, part of the Landry's group of restaurant and hospitality businesses.
+- Landcadia Holdings II, Inc. (NASDAQ: LCA), a SPAC, in its US$745 million business combination with Golden Nugget Online Gaming, Inc. (GNOG), one of the nation's leading online casinos, from Landry's Fertitta LLC, part of the Landry's group of restaurant and hospitality businesses.

 - Flying Eagle Acquisition Corp.
 (NYSE: FEAC), a SPAC, in its US$4.3 billion business combination with Skillz Inc., a mobile-gaming company based in California.